zettayottaorg/auto-protect-main-branch/README.md

 # Web service - Protect main branch automatically upon repository creation

+## Question

+**PART 2**

+For this section of the screener, we would like to gain insight into your ability to learn technical topics.
+Customers will frequently ask for assistance on projects.
+These requests will require you to learn new topics.
+This exercise will hopefully give us insight into your approach and aptitude in meeting these customers' needs.

+##### ****GitHub** API Challenge**

+**GitHub** has [a powerful API](https://developer.github.com/v3/) that enables developers to easily access **GitHub** data.
+Companies often ask us to craft solutions to their specific problems.
+A common request we receive is for branches to be automatically protected upon creation.

+Please create a simple web service that listens for [organization events](https://developer.github.com/webhooks/#events) to know when a repository has been created.
+When the repository is created please automate the protection of the main branch.
+Notify yourself with an [@mention](https://help.github.com/articles/basic-writing-and-formatting-syntax/#mentioning-users-and-teams) in an issue within the repository that outlines the protections that were added.

+Some things you will need:

+* a **GitHub** account
+* an organization (you can create one for free)
+* a repository (in order to get a branch, you need a commit!
+Make sure to initialize with a README)
+* a web service that listens for [webhook](https://developer.github.com/webhooks/) deliveries
+* A README.md file in your web service's repository that documents how to run and use the service.
+Documentation is highly valued at **GitHub** and on the Professional Services team.
+* Be prepared to demo this solution during your following interview

+## Solution

 ### How does this work

 This web service listens to GitHub organization's webhook for new repository creation and calls GitHub APIs to protect the main branch and create an issue and mention the user.